offlinemark/dawtool/README.md

 ## Usage

-> Time markers are the only officially supported output, however much more
+> Time markers are the only officially supported output.
+However much more
-> of the formats are available through internal APIs.
+> of the formats are available through internal APIs, such as tempo automation
+> data.

 Python API: